-- Cousins, aunties, uncles, friends, other family members even when living in the same home, - Other children living in the same household who are not included in the list above, - Children who share the same child minder or private fosterer.
+- Cousins, aunties, uncles, friends, other family members even when living in the same home, - Other children living in the same household who are not included in the list above, - Children living at the address under an informal or formal private fostering arrangement. - Children who share the same child minder or private fosterer.